JeromeFitz/packages/packages/conventional-gitmoji/README.md

 ### 🚀️ semantic-release

-Also adds `semver` and `releaseNotes` keys to each type to inform `@jeromefitz/semantic` how to handle each commit type (and if it is a convential branch type).
+Adds `semver` to each type to inform `@jeromefitz/semantic` how to handle each commit type (and if it is a convential branch type).

 **⚗️ Example(s):**